Articles for a Perfect Day

 20. Scrutinizing the horizon from mainland Europe’s most Northernly point, the North Cape

-21. Gorging on cherries in the Hardanger Fjord in summer, or seeing the blossoms in spring – the fjord is home thousands of apple and cherry trees
+21. Gorging on cherries in the Hardanger Fjord in summer, or seeing the blossoms in spring – the fjord is home to thousands of apple and cherry trees

 22. Hiking in the Lyngen Alps just outside Tromsø